libavg/libavg/sphinxdoc/misc.rst

         :py:const:`DEBUG`

-        The log severity can be set using :envvar:`AVG_LOG_SEVERITY` By default, it is set to :py:const:`INFO`
+        The log severity can be set using :envvar:`AVG_LOG_SEVERITY`.
+        By default, it is set to :py:const:`INFO`.

         .. code-block:: bash